 • API documentation updated with request/response examples

-Best Practices for Writing Acceptance Criteria
+Best Practices for Writing Criteria for Acceptance

-High-performing agile teams follow proven practices that make their acceptance criteria clear, testable, and valuable.
+High-performing agile teams follow proven practices that make their acceptance criteria format clear, testable, and valuable.
 Implement these techniques to elevate your story quality.

 The INVEST Criteria Applied